cameron-cs/gnn_qm9_models/README.md

 ### Implementation summary
 The preprocessing steps ensure the dataset is well-prepared for training Graph Neural Network (GNNs).
-## Graph ML models

-For this project, I employed two distinct Graph Neural Network (GNN) architectures: the Graph Convolutional Network (GCN) and the Graph Attention Network (GAT).
-These models were chosen due to their respective strengths in processing graph-structured data and their relevance to the molecular property prediction task.
-Here is a detailed description of each model, including the rationale behind their selection and design.

 ### Graph Convolutional Network (GraphClassificationModel)